-In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-The provisions in this Statement are effective for fiscal years beginning after December 15, 2019.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
+The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
+Pursuant to GASB Statement No. 95, GASB Statement No. 89 will be effective for the year ended September 30, 2022.
 Management does not believe that the implementation of this Statement will have a material effect on the Authority's financial statements.

-In August 2018, GASB issued Statement No. 90, Majority Equity Interest, which improves the consistency and comparability of reporting of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The provisions of this Statement are effective for reporting periods beginning after December 15, 2018.
+In March 2018, GASB issued Statement No. 90, Majority Equity Interests - An Amendment of GASB Statements No. 14 and 61.
+The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
+A majority equity interest that meets the definition of an investment engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
+Pursuant to GASB Statement No. 95, GASB Statement No. 90 will be effective for the year ended September 30, 2021.
 Management does not believe that the implementation of this Statement will have a material effect on the Authority's financial statements.